Fondue Equipment

 All Fondue Sets - Chocolate Fondue Kits

-Similarly, if you're looking at an easy way to make chocolate fondue, several companies make milk chocolate or dark chocolate fondue kits that are ready to be melted like the Sephra Dark Chocolate Mix.
+Similarly, if you’re looking at an easy way to make chocolate fondue, several companies like Sephra Chocolate Fondue & Fountains make milk chocolate, white or dark chocolate fondue kits that are ready to be melted like the mix shown in our sub-menu.

 Shop around and make sure that the expiry date hasn't come and gone already.